 Gale explores Sunrise Studios and Jennifer Jolie forces herself along, giving Gale no choice.

 JENNIFER: Here’s how I see it.
 I have no house, no movie, no bodyguard, and I’m being stalked.
 Because someone wants to kill me?
 No. Because someone wants to kill you.
 So now, starting now.
 I go where you go.
 That way, if someone wants to kill me, I’ll will be with you, and since they really wanna kill you, they won’t kill me.
 They’ll kill you.
 Make sense?

 Did I already mention how much I love Parker Posey?

 Jennifer aids Gale into a studio building where they run into Carrie Fisher.
 Or somebody who looks exactly like Carrie Fisher.
-It’s a cameo we didn’t know was necessary until we saw it.
+It’s a cameo we didn’t know was necessary.
 With Carrie’s assistance, the mystery unfolds.
 Gale and Jennifer learn Maureen Prescott was an actress named Rena Reynolds – a bit player in John Milton’s horror movies over twenty years ago.
 Yeah, the plot of this movie is ludicrous, but this scene is all kinds of great.